kojix2/chatgpt-cli/README.md

 ## Usage

-To start using ChatGPT Shell, run the `chatgpt` command in your terminal:
+To start using ChatGPT CLI, run the `chatgpt` command in your terminal:

 ```bash
 chatgpt